FelipeFTN/Emoji-Copy/README.md

 **Not recommended at all:** installing the extension this way will prevent any further updates.

 1. Download and extract the ZIP, then open a terminal in the project's directory.
-2. Ensure you have a database at `emoji-copy@felipeftn/data/emojis.db`:
-   - Easiest: copy from an existing install:
-     - `cp ~/.local/share/gnome-shell/extensions/emoji-copy@felipeftn/data/emojis.db emoji-copy@felipeftn/data/`
-   - Or generate: `python3 ./build/parser.py`
-3. Choose a way to install the extension:
+2. Choose a way to install the extension:

 ```bash
     --> Make 🔥